 Celebrating the National Lands of California

-The Wildling Museum of Art and Nature is pleased to announce its second juried exhibition – Celebrating the National Lands of California – a showcase of fine art inspired by National Parks, Monuments, Preserves, and Recreation Areas located within the state of California.
-This show will take place July 20, 2019 – January 20, 2020, at the Wildling Museum in the first-floor gallery.
-Cash prizes totaling $4,000 for the first, second, and third place will be awarded at the opening reception on Saturday, July 20, 2019 from 3:00 to 5:00 pm.
+The Wildling Museum of Art and Nature is pleased to share its second juried exhibition – Celebrating the National Lands of California – a showcase of fine art inspired by National Parks, Monuments, Preserves, and Recreation Areas located within the state of California.
+The show is on view at the Wildling Museum from July 20, 2019 – January 20, 2020 in the first-floor gallery.

 The goal of this exhibit is to bring awareness to the wealth of national lands to be found in California and to celebrate and discuss wildness, nature, and preservation.
 It is also to provide an opportunity for artists to display their work, and for the public to view and purchase the art.
 Celebrating the National Lands of California is the second such exhibition and competition organized by the Wildling Museum of Art and Nature.
 Click here to download our press release.

 Jurors Nathan Huff, George Rose, and Stacey Otte-Demangate distributed awards at the opening reception hosted on Saturday, July 20, 2019 at the Wildling Museum.

 The $2,500 First Place prize was awarded to Alan Sonneman for his oil painting, “Foxtail Pine, Western Slope of Cirque Peak, Sequoia National Park.”
 The award marks Sonneman’s second first-place win at the Wildlling, where he also won in 2016 at the museum’s inaugural juried competition, Celebrating the National Parks of California.